morimekta/providence/src/site/markdown/serializer-binary.md

 etc. It has a "versioning" system, but there is only one version of the original protocol; v1.

+Per default the binary serializer will write the versioned data stream, but accept both versioned with v1 protocol and unversioned when deserializing.
+Setting the serializer to strict mode will only accept the desired protocol version.

 ## Service calls

 Service calls comes in two versions, versioned and unversioned.